Choosing the best mobile phone

 - Pros It’s easy to use and quick to learn, even if you haven’t used a smartphone before.
 It provides access to the well-stocked Apple app store – where apps are vetted before being released, so you can rest assured they’re safe to use.

-- Cons Apple iPhones are expensive – the latest iPhone 7 (32GB) will set you back by around £600, while iPhone 7 Plus (32GB) costs around £700.
+- Cons Apple iPhones are expensive – the latest iPhone 8 (64GB) will set you back by around £700, while the iPhone 8 Plus (64GB) costs around £800.
+And the all-new iPhone X (64GB) costs an eye-watering £999.
 If you're not obsessed with having the latest tech, you can find cheaper deals on older handsets, though.
 Apple iPhones also do not come with a micro-SD card slot, so you’ll need to choose the memory capacity carefully to avoid running out of space for your app, music and photo collection.

 Android is designed by Google and is used by many manufacturers, from bigger brands such as Samsung, LG and HTC to more emerging companies like Huawei, OnePlus and Wileyfox.
 Android looks and behaves slightly differently depending on who manufactures the smartphone handset, but the basics are essentially the same.